 Bookmark this page throughout the season for updates to our weekly NASCAR power rankings, as we look at how the best 30 full-time drivers perform each week and project what’s ahead for them.

-Without further ado, here are Sportsnaut’s NASCAR power rankings as we look ahead to the 2023 campaign.
+Without further ado, here are Sportsnaut’s NASCAR power rankings as we push forward in the 2023 campaign.

 - Previously: Last in NASCAR power rankings